The federal budget process

 Every year, the U.S. Congress begins work on a federal budget for the next fiscal year.
 The federal government’s fiscal year runs from October 1 of one calendar year through September 30 of the next.

-The annual budget covers three spending areas:
+And the annual budget covers three spending areas:

 - Mandatory spending - funding for Social Security, Medicare, veterans benefits, and other spending required by law.
 This typically uses over half of all funding.